 KC Psych Fest 2015 saw yet more changes to the configuration.
 Rather than a having the event as a fixed weekend festival, the event was broken out into multiple events over the course of the year.
 The first event was held at Kansas City rock club The Riot Room and featured UK / Austin psychedelic rock band Ancient River, joined by local backing bands HMPH!, Mysterious Clouds, and Drugs & Attics.
 The second event for 2015 was held at MOD Gallery in the Crossroads Art District as part of the 11th annual Crossroads Music Fest.
 Local acts Dark Satellites, Riala, Freight Train Rabbit Killer, The Philistines, Janet the Planet, and 3 Son Green played a Haymaker Records / KC Psych Fest curated stage at the Kansas City music festival.
 The main two-day KC Psych Fest 2015 was held October 2nd and 3rd at recordBar once again, being a tie-in with the 10-year anniversary of the recordBar venue.
 The line-up featured some staples of the Kansas City music scene like Jorge Arana Trio, The Philistines, and Be/Non as well as some new arrivals like Via Luna and Merlin Some great touring acts were lined up for the 2015 festival with Holy Gallows, The Van Allen Belt, Crushed Out, Wet Socks, and DFA Records’ own Slim Twig.

 2016 saw a lot of changes for the festival.
 First off, the official festival was rebranded from KC Psych Fest to Outer Reaches.
 This included new organization, a new website, a new logo, and new marketing campaign.
 Two events were held in early 2016, the first was a show in collaboration with the Charlotte Street Foundation and held at La Esquina, showcasing the artwork of Kevin Harris from St. Louis and showcased live sound and visual collaboration performances from Expo ’70 and Eric Hall.
 The second event was in support of Canadian band Living Hour and featured support from Kansas City bands Rachel Mallin + The Wild Type and New Baboons.
 The first event under the Outer Reaches name is the official 2-day festival on September 30th and October 1st, 2016.
-Outer Reaches 2016 will be held at the new recordBar location at 1520 Grand Blvd.
-For the first time since the first year of KC Psych Fest, the festival will have a multiple stage setup for a near non-stop barrage of adventurous music.
-Day 1 features nine acts featuring 7 bands from Kansas City / Lawrence area and national touring acts Open Fields and L.A.
+Outer Reaches 2016 was held at the newly located recordBar location at 1520 Grand Blvd.
+For the first time since the first year of KC Psych Fest, the festival had a multiple stage setup for a near non-stop barrage of adventurous music.
+Day 1 featured nine acts featuring 7 bands from Kansas City / Lawrence area and national touring acts Open Fields and L.A.
 Witch.
 Kansas City’s only Balinese Gamelan group, Gamelan Genta Kasturi, will make a notable first appearance this day.
 Day 2 features 7 bands from Kansas City / Lawrence and features national touring acts Gramps the Vamp and Magic Sword.
-Kansas City native Michael Angelo will be performing as Michael Angelo’s Dreamfeast, marking the first time that any of his songs from his infamous self-titled (and critically acclaimed re-release) album from 1977 have been played outside of his Pop Montreal performance the week before.
+Kansas City native Michael Angelo performed as Michael Angelo’s Dreamfeast, marking the first time that any of his songs from his infamous self-titled (and critically acclaimed re-release) album from 1977 have been played outside of his Pop Montreal performance the week before.
 With the new rebranding of the festival, it allowed for the fest to branch out from being an exclusive “psych” music event to a fest that better embraces all genres of music with an emphasis on the acts that are really pushing the boundaries of their representative genre.
 Shoegaze, folk, blues, punk rock, and funk groups are notably making appearances on the 2016 Outer Reaches bill.

 As the festival continues to grow and changes, we maintain our gaze forward – embracing those musical acts that push the Outer Reaches.